Role: Lead Product Designer — full ownership across all user-facing platforms

 Understanding the users

-Before this tool, operators took orders over the phone and typed everything manually into a plain messenger chat with dispatch — addresses, timing, special requests, and price estimates.
+Before this tool, operators took orders over the phone and typed everything manually into a outdated system — addresses, timing, special requests, and price estimates.
 They calculated costs by memory or guesswork and had to call clients back after confirming with logistics.
 The new interface replaced that chaos with structure, speed, and confidence.

 Methodology: